yismailmo/yismailmo/README.md

 - 👋 Hi, I’m @ismail_mo
 - 👀 Excited about building stuff and peer learning
-- 🌱 I’m currently Teaching myself
+- 🌱 I’m currently working on
 -- to build stuff with python -->
 -- operating system and Linux Basics -->
 -- Network and Security -->